HullUni-bioinformatics/ReproPhylo/README.md

 Done:
 * Characterise lengths and plot out distribution of lengths
 * Characterise %GC and plot out distribution of %GC
+* Allow selection of range %GC and length sequences

 Not done:
 * List all seq features, with counts
 * List all CDS names, with counts
+* Allow selection of feature/CDS names